mwohlert/jigsaw-example/README.md

 2. `packing.sh` - Creates JAR modules out of the class files
 3. `link.sh` - Run jlink to produce a new run-time image for the hello world example
 4. `run.sh` - Run the new run-time image.
+5. `compileAndRun.sh` - Do all 4 tasks at once